 It’s been years since we realized that becoming a writer is not about arriving someplace.
 We never stop becoming writers.
 We try our craft, inspiration, and imagination against those of our most admired models and masters.
 They would have done the same in their time.

-Reflective writing, journaling, or stream of consciousness writing about a growing career may bring even greater satisfaction with our progress in writing, publishing, and other facets of a writing career.
+Journaling, or stream of consciousness writing about a growing career may bring even greater satisfaction with our progress in writing, publishing, and other facets of a writing career.

-Of course, charging ahead with planning, drafting, and revising a work in progress is basic to our enterprising spirits.
+Charging ahead with planning, drafting, and revising a work in progress is basic to our enterprising spirits.
 However, looking back over the week is a professional habit that brings new levels of learning.

 One Week at a Time